 - 149. On behalf of himself and all Class Members, the Applicant asserts a civil right of action under art.
-1457 CCQ, against all of the Respondents for breach of their general duty of diligence owed to all Class Members and for omissions and misstatements of material facts; - 150.
+1457 CCQ, against all of the Respondents for breach of their general duty of diligence owed to all Class Members and for omissions and misstatements of material facts: - 150.
 The Respondents' violations of their duty of diligence are particularized herein; - 151.
 The Respondents did not fulfill their legal obligations warranted by their special relationship with the Class Members; - 152.
 By authorizing, permitting and acquiescing to the publication and dissemination of false and misleading information by way of news releases and public statements, the Respondents did not fulfill the legal obligations warranted by their relationship with the Class Members as required by law; - 153.
 The Respondents committed a fault which caused significant monetary damages to the Class Members.
 The Respondents are solidarily liable to the Class Members; - 154.
 The Applicant and Class Members relied on the fact that the Respondents' portrayal of TRQ's business, affairs and operations were truthful and accurate; - 155.
 The information about the underground development project at Oyu Tolgoi underpinned the Applicant's and Class Members' transactions in TRQ's securities; - 156.
-The Applicant and Class Members would not have purchased TRQ's securities had they been aware of the Respondents' misrepresentations and omissions of fact as the Respondents' misrepresentations and omissions of fact were material; - 157.
-The negligence, gross negligence, faults, wilful acts and breaches of the Respondents' duties and applicable laws and regulations were committed in Québec; - 158.
+The Applicant and Class Members would not have purchased TRQ's securities had they been aware of the Respondents' misrepresentations and omissions of fact as the Respondents' misrepresentations and omissions of fact were material;

+- 157. The negligence, gross negligence, faults, wilful acts and breaches of the Respondents' duties and applicable laws and regulations were committed in Québec; - 158.
 Additionally, pursuant to art.
-1463 CCQ, TRQ is vicariously liable for the faults committed by (...)
-Quellmann, Colton, Lane or any other officer, director, agent or employee of TRQ,
+1463 CCQ, TRQ is vicariously liable for the faults committed by the Individual Respondents or any other officer, director, agent or employee of TRQ; - 159.

-- and Rio Tinto is vicariously liable for the faults committed by Rio Tinto International Holdings Limited, Jacques, Soirat or any other officer, director, agent or employee of Rio Tinto; - 159.
 As alleged herein, the Individual Respondents committed a fault by allowing the publication of documents and dissemination of public statements which they knew or ought to have known contained misrepresentations of material facts.
 In doing so, the Individual Respondents breached the duty of diligence owed to the Applicant and Class Members under art.
-1457 CCQ; - 160.
-In exchange for their work as (...)
-TRQ's or Rio Tinto's management, the Individual Respondents received compensation by way of salaries and other consideration from Rio Tinto or TRQ (either directly, or through Rio Tinto who would then charge TRQ the amount of that renumeration); - 161.
-While performing their duties, the Individual Respondents were legally under the direction and control of TRQ and/or Rio Tinto; - 162.
-TRQ and Rio Tinto benefited directly from their misrepresentations and failure to make timely disclosure of material changes as it artificially inflated the price of TRQ's and/or Rio Tintos stock (...); - 163.
-In view of the foregoing, TRQ and Rio Tinto are(...) solidarily liable towards the Class Members for the faults committed by the Individual Respondents in the performance of their duties;
+1457 CCQ: - 160.
+In exchange for their work as the Company's management, the Individual Respondents received compensation by way of salaries and other consideration from TRQ (either directly, or through Rio Tinto who would then charge TRQ the amount of that renumeration); - 161.
+While performing their duties, the Individual Respondents were legally under the direction and control of TRQ: - 162.
+TRQ benefited directly from their misrepresentations and failure to make timely disclosure of material changes as it artificially inflated the price of TRQ's stock price; - 163.
+In view of the foregoing, TRQ is solidarily liable towards the Class Members for the faults committed by the Individual Respondents in the performance of their duties;